 There are several departments on campus able to assist students in coping and managing these situations.
-As always, we encourage students to contact the Dean of Students Office, Counseling Center, ALANA Services, Campus Ministry, Center for Community, Service, and Justice, Disability Support Services, Student Life, or Women's Center for assistance if you or someone you know is a target of any type of harassment.
+As always, we encourage students to contact the Dean of Students Office, Counseling Center, ALANA Services, Campus Ministry, Center for Community, Service, and Justice, Disability Support Services, Residence Life & Housing, or Women's Center for assistance if you or someone you know is a target of any type of harassment.
 Our community recognizes and values the similarities and differences among students, faculty, staff, and recognized student organizations at Loyola University.
 Discrimination, bias related harassment, and other violations of rights disrupt the educational process and the personal well-being of others and will not be tolerated.
 Any retaliation, reprisal, or intimidation directed toward a targeted person or anyone else as a result of reporting or participating in an investigation or adjudication of alleged Bias related behaviors is strictly prohibited.
-Any incidents of retaliation should be reported immediately to Student Life or Student Conduct and are considered a serious violation of this Policy.
+Any incidents of retaliation should be reported immediately to Residence Life & Housing or Student Conduct and are considered a serious violation of this Policy.

 What are the procedures for addressing bias related incidents?